-1. SMALL BUSINESS TAX CREDITS—Offers tax credits to small businesses to make employee coverage more affordable.
+1. SMALL BUSINESS TAX CREDITS.
+Offers tax credits to small businesses to make employee coverage more affordable.
 Tax credits of up to 35 percent of premiums will be immediately available to firms that choose to offer coverage.
 Effective beginning for calendar year 2010.
 (Beginning in 2014, the small business tax credits will cover 50 percent of premiums.)

 Okay, an immediate hit to Uncle Sugar here, but probably not big unless it really changes behavior immediately.
 So we start hurting the deficit right away.
-This is a net hit on government spending, but one might think that it probably won’t do much to private healthcare costs in the short run.
+This is a net hit on government spending, but one might think that it probably will not do much to private healthcare costs in the short run.
 I expect this will result in marginally increased coverage and thus will show no real change to health insurance premiums.

-2. BEGINS TO CLOSE THE MEDICARE PART D DONUT HOLE—Provides a $250 rebate to Medicare beneficiaries who hit the donut hole in 2010.
+2. BEGINS TO CLOSE THE MEDICARE PART D DONUT HOLE.
+Provides a $250 rebate to Medicare beneficiaries who hit the donut hole in 2010.
 Effective for calendar year 2010.
-(Beginning in 2011, institutes a 50% discount on brand?name drugs in the donut hole; also completely closes the donut hole by 2020.)
+(Beginning in 2011, institutes a 50% discount on brand name drugs in the donut hole; also completely closes the donut hole by 2020.)

-3. FREE PREVENTIVE CARE UNDER MEDICARE—Eliminates co?payments for preventive services and exempts preventive services from deductibles under the Medicare program.
+3. FREE PREVENTIVE CARE UNDER MEDICARE.
+Eliminates copayments for preventive services and exempts preventive services from deductibles under the Medicare program.
 Effective beginning January 1, 2011.

 Oh, look!
 Another government

-5. ENDS RESCISSIONS—Bans health plans from dropping people from coverage when they get sick.
+5. ENDS RESCISSIONS.
+Bans health plans from dropping people from coverage when they get sick.
 Effective 6 months after enactment.

-6. NO DISCRIMINATON AGAINST CHILDREN WITH PRE?EXISTING CONDITIONS—Prohibits health plans from denying coverage to children with pre?existing conditions.
+6. NO DISCRIMINATON AGAINST CHILDREN WITH PREEXISTING CONDITIONS.
+Prohibits health plans from denying coverage to children with preexisting conditions.
 Effective 6 months after enactment.
 (Beginning in 2014, this prohibition would apply to all persons.)

-7. BANS LIFETIME LIMITS ON COVERAGE—Prohibits health plans from placing lifetime caps on coverage.
+7. BANS LIFETIME LIMITS ON COVERAGE.
+Prohibits health plans from placing lifetime caps on coverage.
 Effective 6 months after enactment.

 (UPDATE 7:55 AM PDT: Commenter Fabio Escobar notes that rescissions are still allowed in cases of fraud, so it would be best not to lie on those applications, folks.)

-9. FREE PREVENTIVE CARE UNDER NEW PRIVATE PLANS—Requires new private plans to cover preventive services with no co?payments and with preventive services being exempt from deductibles.
+9. FREE PREVENTIVE CARE UNDER NEW PRIVATE PLANS.
+Requires new private plans to cover preventive services with no copayments and with preventive services being exempt from deductibles.
 Effective 6 months after enactment.
 (Beginning in 2018, this requirement applies to all plans.)

-10. NEW, INDEPENDENT APPEALS PROCESS—Ensures consumers in new plans have access to an effective internal and external appeals process to appeal decisions by their health insurance plan.
+10. NEW, INDEPENDENT APPEALS PROCESS.
+Ensures consumers in new plans have access to an effective internal and external appeals process to appeal decisions by their health insurance plan.
 Effective 6 months after enactment.

 Again, here come higher premiums.
 Unless you think the external appeals boards are going to rule less in favor of the patient than the insurance companies would have, of course.
 Since the left believes insurers deny care left and right, this has to be a big impact, right?

-11. ENSURING VALUE FOR PREMIUM PAYMENTS—Requires plans in the individual and small group market to spend 80 percent of premium dollars on medical services, and plans in the large group market to spend 85 percent.
+11. ENSURING VALUE FOR PREMIUM PAYMENTS.
+Requires plans in the individual and small group market to spend 80 percent of premium dollars on medical services, and plans in the large group market to spend 85 percent.
 Insurers that do not meet these thresholds must provide rebates to policyholders.
 Effective on January 1, 2011.

-12. IMMEDIATE HELP FOR THE UNINSURED UNTIL EXCHANGE IS AVAILABLE (INTERIM HIGH?RISK POOL)—Provides immediate access to insurance for Americans who are uninsured because of a pre?existing condition ? through a temporary high?risk pool.
+12. IMMEDIATE HELP FOR THE UNINSURED UNTIL EXCHANGE IS AVAILABLE (INTERIM HIGH RISK POOL).
+Provides immediate access to insurance for Americans who are uninsured because of a preexisting condition through a temporary high risk pool.
 Effective 90 days after enactment.

-13. EXTENDS COVERAGE FOR YOUNG PEOPLE UP TO 26TH BIRTHDAY THROUGH PARENTS INSURANCE â€“ Requires health plans to allow young people up to their 26th birthday to remain on their parents’ insurance policy, at the parents’ choice.
+13. EXTENDS COVERAGE FOR YOUNG PEOPLE UP TO 26TH BIRTHDAY THROUGH PARENTS INSURANCE â€“ Requires health plans to allow young people up to their 26th birthday to remain on their parents insurance policy, at the parents choice.
 Effective 6 months after enactment.

 This one just baffles me.
 Should we really be disincentivizing

-14. COMMUNITY HEALTH CENTERS—Increases funding for Community Health Centers to allow for nearly a doubling of the number of patients seen by the centers over the next 5 years.
+14. COMMUNITY HEALTH CENTERS.
+Increases funding for Community Health Centers to allow for nearly a doubling of the number of patients seen by the centers over the next 5 years.
 Effective beginning in fiscal year 2010.

-15. INCREASING NUMBER OF PRIMARY CARE DOCTORS—Provides new investment in training programs to increase the number of primary care doctors, nurses, and public health professionals.
+15. INCREASING NUMBER OF PRIMARY CARE DOCTORS.
+Provides new investment in training programs to increase the number of primary care doctors, nurses, and public health professionals.
 Effective beginning in fiscal year 2010.

-16. PROHIBITING DISCRIMINATION BASED ON SALARY—Prohibits new group health plans from establishing any eligibility rules for health care coverage that have the effect of discriminating in favor of higher wage employees.
+16. PROHIBITING DISCRIMINATION BASED ON SALARY.
+Prohibits new group health plans from establishing any eligibility rules for health care coverage that have the effect of discriminating in favor of higher wage employees.
 Effective 6 months after enactment.

 This one is also somewhat vague.
-But usually when I hear about plans to avoid “eligibility rules” that “discriminate”, I think they’re trying to find ways to make it impossible to discriminate against bad health risks.
+But usually when I hear about plans to avoid “eligibility rules” that “discriminate”, I think they are trying to find ways to make it impossible to discriminate against bad health risks.
 Richer people tend to be healthier people, so it seems that if they accomplish their goal, it necessarily raises premiums.

-17. HEALTH INSURANCE CONSUMER INFORMATION—Provides aid to states in establishing offices of health insurance consumer assistance in order to help individuals with the filing of complaints and appeals.
+17. HEALTH INSURANCE CONSUMER INFORMATION.
+Provides aid to states in establishing offices of health insurance consumer assistance in order to help individuals with the filing of complaints and appeals.
 Effective beginning in FY 2010.

-Ahh, a two-fer!
+Ahh, a two fer!
 First is the direct government subsidy to states to hire new “consultants”.
 The second is the premium increase by pushing harder against health providers regarding complaints and appeals, which will likely often be adjudicated by the external appeals boards mentioned in point 10.

-18. CREATES NEW, VOLUNTARY, PUBLIC LONG?TERM CARE INSURANCE PROGRAM—Creates a long?term care insurance program to be financed by voluntary payroll deductions to provide benefits to adults who become functionally disabled.
+18. CREATES NEW, VOLUNTARY, PUBLIC LONG TERM CARE INSURANCE PROGRAM.
+Creates a long term care insurance program to be financed by voluntary payroll deductions to provide benefits to adults who become functionally disabled.
 Effective on January 1, 2011.